gillibrand/launchbar-pinboard/README.md

 # Building

-If you want edit or customize these actions for yourself, be aware that `Grunt` is used to append a shared script to each of the individual actions scripts.
+If you want edit or customize these actions for yourself, be aware that `Grunt` is used to append a shared script to each of the individual action scripts.
 See `shared.js` for more detail.

 # Version History